SIMEXP/psom/README.md

 The pipeline system for [Octave](http://www.gnu.org/software/octave/) and [Matlab](http://www.mathworks.com/) (PSOM) is a lightweight library designed to script complex multistage data processing, or "pipelines".
 PSOM is an open-source software distributed under [MIT license](http://opensource.org/licenses/MIT).
+The latest release 1.0.2 is at a stable, production stage, and has been tested under Linux, Windows and Mac OSX.
+PSOM can handle smoothly pipelines with thousands of jobs involving tens of thousands of files, and distribute those amongst hundreds of processors.

 Please refer to the [PSOM](website) for the user documentation, and the [github wiki](https://github.com/SIMEXP/psom/wiki) for the documentation for developpers.